rackerlabs/auter/HACKING.md

 ##### Testing template

-This MUST be completed for all supported distrubutions in all pull requests to the master branch before being merged.
+This MUST be completed for all supported distributions in all pull requests to the master branch before being merged.

 ```md
 # <OS test version>